sdevenes/M05_MiniProject/README.rst

 This mini project was developed during the M05 course "reproducibility and open science" taught by Idiap as part of the AI master 2020-2021.

+.. topic:: Working hypothesis

+    It is possible to perform human activity recognition using data from continuous ambient sensors